 Submitting a Competitive Internship Application

 LPI’s Submitting a Competitive Internship Application webinar provides tips on planning, information on how to research an internship program, and instruction on incorporating experiences and skills into your application.
-Presenters included Claudia Bellard (Senior Administrative Assistant, LPI), Dr. M. Alexandra Matiella Novak (Senior Professional Staff, JHU Applied Physics Laboratory), Dr. Edgard Rivera-Valentín (Staff Scientist and LPI Internship Coordinator, LPI), and Christine Shupla (Education and Public Engagement Manager, LPI).View Webinar Video
+Presenters included Claudia Bellard (Senior Administrative Assistant, LPI), Dr. M. Alexandra Matiella Novak (Senior Professional Staff, JHU Applied Physics Laboratory), Dr. Edgard Rivera-Valentín (Staff Scientist and LPI Internship Coordinator, LPI), and Christine Shupla (Science Engagement Manager, LPI).View Webinar Video

 - Read the application and follow all of the instructions.